Why raise the roof when you can drink on it?

 Apogee Lounge 2 W. Erie St. - River North

 Apogee Lounge is the perfect place for cocktail drinkers with a sense of adventure and imagination.
-Have fun sipping a beverage that looks it came from the world of Alice & Wonderland while sitting 26 floors up.
+Located on the 26th floor of the dana hotel and spa, you can spend the day spoiling yourself with spa treatments then have fun sipping a beverage that looks it came from the world of Alice & Wonderland.

 Fig & Olive 104 E. Oak St. - Streeterville